 Read More

 What are common situations where nurses are called as witnesses?
-As a professional, you may be required to appear as a witness for: employment-related matters; coroners’ inquests or fatality inquiries; child welfare proceedings; professional discipline proceedings before a provincial or territorial regulatory body; civil lawsuits; or criminal proceedings.
-How do I know if I am…
+As a healthcare professional, you may be required to appear as a witness for: employment-related matters; coroners’ inquests or fatality inquiries; child welfare proceedings; professional discipline proceedings before a provincial or territorial regulatory body; civil lawsuits; or criminal proceedings.
+Depending on the type of proceeding,…

 Read More